University of Texas School of Public Health Policies and Procedures

 English Proficiency Requirement

-Prospective students who are not U.S. citizens and do not have permanent resident status are subject to the same requirements, procedures, and acceptance considerations that apply to first-time applicants.
-Additionally, students must meet specified requirements by UTHSA's Office of International Services (OIS).
-Please note that only degree-seeking applicants are eligible to apply for a student visa status.
-Applicants from countries where English is not the official language or countries exempted from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test (Duolingo) requirements must submit scores on the TOEFL, IELTS, or Duolingo.
-The minimum required scores are as follows: TOEFL = 84; IELTS = 7.0; and Duolingo = 115.
+Applicants from countries where English is not the official language or countries exempted from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test requirements must submit scores on the TOEFL, IELTS, or the Duolingo English Test.
+The minimum required scores are listed below:

 Scores on TOEFL, IELTS, and Duolingo tests taken more than two years before the date of application are unacceptable.
-Countries currently exempted from the TOEFL, IELTS, and Duolingo requirements are:

 Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Botswana, Burundi, Cameroon, Canada (except Quebec), Cayman Islands Dominica, Eswatini, Fiji, Gambia, Ghana, Grenada, Guam, Guyana, India, Ireland, Jamaica, Kenya, Kiribati, Lesotho, Liberia, Malawi, Malta, Marshall Islands, Mauritius, Micronesia, Namibia, Nauru, New Zealand, Nigeria, Pakistan, Palau, Papa New Guinea, Philippines, Rwanda, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Seychelles, Sierra Leone, Singapore, Solomon Islands, South Africa, South Sudan, Sudan, Tanzania, Tonga, Trinidad-Tobago, Tuvalu, Uganda, United Kingdom, Vanuatu, Virgin Islands, Zambia, and Zimbabwe.